-In EASE Evac, speech intelligibility is computed using the solution published by Steeneken and Houtgast, e.g. [9].
+In EASE Evac, speech intelligibility is computed using the solution published by Steeneken and Houtgast, e.g., [9].
 Their work served also as the basis for the IEC 60268-16 standard [10], [11], that defines how STI is measured and calculated.
-The current version EASE Evac implements the 2003 revision of IEC 60268-16 [10] completely except for the signal masking correction.
-This correction plays an important role only when speech signal levels are significantly below 50 dB or above 90 dB.
-It will be included in EASE Evac with the 2011 revision of the standard [11] which provides significant accuracy improvements for this correction factor.
+The current version of EASE Evac implements the 2020 revision of IEC 60268-16 [10] completely including the corrections for ambient noise, hearing threshold and level masking.
+EASE Evac also supports the speech signal spectrum as defined by the standard.
+To enable it, select Speech under Options > Calculation Parameters > Input Signal Type > Spectrum.
+For STI calculations this spectrum should typically be used.